 U.S. Marines carried their wounded during a firefight near the southern edge of the DMZ, Vietnam, October 1966.
 Photographer Larry Burrows, whose images brought home to LIFE readers in full color the horrors taking place in Vietnam’s lush countryside, was killed along with three other photographers when their helicopter was shot down over Laos in 1971.

-Larry Burrows/Life Pictures/Getty Images
+Larry Burrows/Life Pictures/Shutterstock